How to Plan and Travel to Off-Campus Events

 - Plan Ahead Depending upon the complexity of your trip, the approval process may take several weeks.
 Plan ahead!

-- Car Rental Agencies and Arrangements The University has negotiated rates for faculty, staff, and students with Avis, Budget, Enterprise, and National car rental agencies.
+- Car Rental Agencies and Arrangements ODUS has negotiated rates for undergraduate students with Enterprise.
 Students may not utilize other agencies.
-All rental arrangements must be made through the Office of the Dean of Undergraduate Students.
+All rental arrangements must be made in the Office of the Dean of Undergraduate Students, located at 313 Morrison Hall .

 - Campus Vehicle Driver Certification Driving a University-owned or -leased vehicle is an earned privilege for student drivers.
 All students requesting driving privileges on or off campus for organization-related activities must complete the Campus Vehicle Driver Certification process prior to traveling.
 For undergraduates, this includes filling out the Driver's History Questionnaire, completing an online test and completing a behind the wheel test.